 What is, or was, Ginger Farm?
 And wherefore its butter tart?

 Ginger Farm no longer exists.
 It is covered today by tons of concrete, asphalt, and steel.
-Between 1924 and 1958 the site was a working farm, near Milton, Ontario.
-Milton is a 50-minute drive west of Toronto along Highway 401, a broad ribbon vital to Ontario commerce.
+But between 1924 and 1958 it was a working farm, near Milton, Ontario.
+Milton is a 50-minute drive west of Toronto along Highway 401, the broad ribbon vital to Ontario commerce.
 From Milton you can wend towards Guelph, Cambridge, Kitchener, London, Chatham, and finally Windsor where the bridge connects to Detroit, U.S.A.

-In the late 1950s 100-acre Ginger Farm was expropriated by the Ontario government to help build the 401.
-A part is under the clover-leaf linking Highways 401 and 25.
+In the late 1950s, 100-acre Ginger Farm was expropriated by the Ontario government to help build Highway 401.
+Part of the farm lies under the clover-leaf linking Highways 401 and 25.
 Atop the other part is Maplehurst Correctional Facility.
 Built in the early 1970s, it is known to initiates, I understand, as the Milton Hilton.

 Lancelot, also from Suffolk, had emigrated to Canada in his teens.
-He had worked in farming near Milton and pursued other occupations before returning to Britain with the Army.
+He worked in farming near Milton and pursued other occupations, before returning to Britain with the Canadian Army.

 So the couple met in England, and decided to live in Canada.
-Once landed as newlyweds in Canada Gwendoline and Lancelot travelled west to Moose Jaw, Saskatchewan to take up farming.
-After a few years there they moved with their two children to Ontario, where they purchased land to farm here, near Milton.
-They remained at Ginger Farm for the rest of their lives.
+Once landed as newlyweds here, they travelled west to Moose Jaw in Saskatchewan to take up farming.
+After a few years they moved with their two children to Ontario, and purchased land for farming near Milton.
+That became Ginger Farm, where they remained for the rest of their lives.

 In her spare time Gwendoline (d.
-1966) authored a newspaper column on farming and rural life, “Chronicles of Ginger Farm”.
-David Mitchell-Evans, a grandchild of the Clarkes, collected many of her articles for the Chronicles book.
+1966) authored a regular newspaper column on farming and rural life.
+The series was called “Chronicles of Ginger Farm”.
+David Mitchell-Evans is a grandchild of the Clarkes and collected many of her articles for his Chronicles book.

 …let me tell you, right here and now, in case there are any who don’t know it, that besides brain and brawn, it requires ginger of the highest quality and spiciest order to come anywhere near success [in farming], and the smaller the capital, the more ginger required.

-It is a sign how much society has changed that “ginger” in this sense sounds old-fashioned today.
+It is a sign how much has changed that “ginger” in this sense sounds old-fashioned today.

 Gwendoline Clarke’s Writing

-Gwendoline and Ginger Farm became widely known in Ontario due to her newspaper work.
+Gwendoline with Ginger Farm became widely known in the Province of Ontario due to her newspaper work.
 The columns appeared in the Free Press of Acton nearby and were reprinted throughout Ontario.
-The Flesherton Advance, a newspaper in Ontario’s Grey Highlands region, printed many columns.
+The Flesherton Advance, a newspaper in Ontario’s Grey Highlands, printed many columns.

-Her writing covered the years of the Second World War, describing how farmers faced rising food prices and falling crop revenues.
-Many staples were short, e.g. fruits, nuts, tobacco, and coffee.
+Her writing covers the years of the Second World War, especially how farmers coped with rising food prices and falling crop revenues.
+Many staples were short such as fruit, nuts, tobacco, and coffee.

-Her writing limned the daily occurrences of farming life: raising crops; calving or other livestock management; the change of the seasons; the weather patterns.
-Occasionally she describes seeking diversions, often a movie in a town nearby.
+Her columns limned the daily occurrences of farming life: raising crops, calving and other livestock management, the change of the seasons, the mercurial weather.
+Occasionally she describes seeking diversions, often a movie in a nearby town.

 Gwendoline’s writing demonstrates a lively and intuitive intelligence, practical but with a questing bent.
-This is shown by her interest in the past, and her expressed desire to read more than time sadly allowed her.
-But she found some time to write on local history, outside the column.
+This is shown by her interest in the past, and her expressed desire to read more than time allowed her.
+But she did find time to write on local history, outside the column.

-She was perceptive about both animal and human natures, and in general expressed a live and let live philosophy.
+She was perceptive both of animal and human natures, and in general expressed a live-and-let-live philosophy.

 The Special Butter Tart

-In her 1941 article* in the Flesherton Advance she described a makeshift butter tart.
-Due to wartime conditions, currants and raisins were not available to enhance the egg, sugar, and butter base, so she used mincemeat from a jar in the cellar.
-This was of course the sweetened, preserved fruit mixture prepared in British-influenced cultures from time immemorial, for Christmas.
+Due to wartime conditions currants and raisins were not available to enhance the egg, sugar, and butter base.
+She decided to use mincemeat from a jar in the cellar.
+Mincemeat need I say is the sweetened, preserved fruit mixture prepared in British-influenced cultures from time immemorial, especially for Christmas.

-The unorthodox tart was a clear success, to the point the taciturn Lancelot, whom she always called “Partner”, praised its qualities, albeit “not solicited”.
+The unorthodox tart was a clear success, to the point taciturn Lancelot, whom she always calls “Partner”, praised its qualities, albeit “not solicited”.

-As a busy farmer proud of her role co-running an ever-parlous business, Gwendoline had little time, is my sense, to write down recipes, an activity she probably viewed as frivolous.
+As a busy farmer proud of her role co-running an ever-parlous business, Gwendoline had little time, is my sense, to record recipes, an activity she probably viewed as frivolous.

-Still, the butter tart was so good she felt she had to pass it on, to the benefit of posterity.
+Still, the butter tart was so good she had to pass it on, to posterity’s benefit.

 Gwendoline expressed the wish that her butter tart, should it find general approval, be called the Ginger Farm Special.
-It never took off as far as I know, but it’s not too late.
-Readers of a cookery bent might fetch up some mincemeat and give it a try, especially with Christmas on the horizon.
+This never acquired traction, to my knowledge, but it’s not too late.
+Readers of a cookery bent might fetch up some mincemeat and give it a try.

-*To view the original article in Fulton Historical Newspapers, search the phrase “recipes and suchlike” at https://fultonhistory.com/Fulton.html.
+*To see the original article in Fulton Historical Newspapers, search “recipes and suchlike” at https://fultonhistory.com/Fulton.html.
 To view other Ginger Farm articles, search “Ginger Farm”.